MorningStarTM/fighter-jet-detection-using-yolov8/README.md

 <br>
 <br>
-Note: in this project, helper.py file was used. toy can find that that code https://github.com/python-dontrepeatyourself/Real-time-Object-Tracking-with-DeepSORT-and-YOLOv8
+Note: You can find helper.py code file https://github.com/python-dontrepeatyourself/Real-time-Object-Tracking-with-DeepSORT-and-YOLOv8

 # DataSet
 The model has been trained on a custom dataset containing a set of images containing fighter jets.
 Annotations for object detection were prepared using bounding box annotations.